There are a number of different types of care home, as well as alternatives to care homes.

 It’s important to find a care home that feels right for you and meets your needs.

 It's natural for it to take some time to adjust to a new environment.
 We've got some tips for helping you to settle in.

 Find out what to do if you're unhappy with the standard of care you're receiving.

 Where do I start in arranging care?

-The first step to getting care, whether you need home adaptations, home care or a care home place, is to get a care needs assessment from your local council.
+The first step to getting any kind of care is to get a care needs assessment from your local council.

 We're here to help

 We offer support through our free advice line on 0800 678 1602.
 Lines are open 8am-7pm, 365 days a year.
 We also have specialist advisers at over 140 local Age UKs.